-- Awesome Aussie: He is an Australian who managed to become a popular presenter and author in the United Kingdom.
+- Awesome Aussie: He was an Australian who managed to become a popular presenter and author in the United Kingdom.

-- Celebrity Is Overrated: His documentary series "Fame Of The 20th Century" talks about how fame evolved during the 20th century as a result of the rise of mass media, especially film.
+- Celebrity Is Overrated: His documentary series "Fame In The 20th Century" talked about how fame evolved during the century as a result of the rise of mass media, especially film.
 From the 20th century on people could become famous in a matter of days and without having to do something first.
 Every episode handled roughly a decade and discussed many universally famous celebrities.
-He notes that "fame without achievement is nothing".
+He noted that "fame without achievement is nothing".

 - Deadpan Snarker: He is notorious for his dry, witty commentary, both in writing as during his commentary over video footage.
 There are several old Formula One review videos presented by Clive James that are full of wit (and a little sarcasm): "The Renaults looked very impressive touring around together like Fangio and Moss.
 Or Flanagan and Allen"; "In Mansell's pit I was glad to see that his helmet was still globular.
 Instead of crushed flat by the burden of being called 'The British Hope'"; "While the Renaults were being put back together so they could be thrown away..."; "Senna was so moved that he spoke"; "Piquet was on the pole.
 He was still on it when everyone else went past."